 A Spa Day at Titanic Spa, Huddersfield, Review – Last week I visited the Titanic Spa in Huddersfield for the first time.
+It’s just off the M62 and easy to get to from York, Leeds or Manchester.
 The spa is within a restored 20th-century textile mill, whose ground floor is given over to the spa, with apartment style accommodation above.
 The spa itself is huge.
 There is a large indoor pool with an integrated bubble pool.
 At the pool side there is a sauna and steam room as well as large modern changing rooms.
 (The lockers are the type where you set your own pin, so there is no need for money or a key band).

 **I have taken as many of my own photos as possible, but will sometimes use the spas own rather than get lynched taking photos where people are in their swimsuits!

 In a large room overlooking the pool is a big, well equipped gym.
 Not that I visited it, mind, I am all about the pool and experience rooms!
 Outside there is lots of comfortable seating, which must be lovely in the summer, especially if you are on a spa break and socialising with friends.
 There is an outdoor hot tub which is clearly popular all year round too.

 At the other end of the spa are the treatment rooms.
 I had a divine facial with Olivia who was lovely and really looked after me.
 The treatment bed was very modern too and could change shape to be more of a recliner than a flat bed, which is so much more comfortable for treatments like facials or head massages.
 I often suffer with backache on a flat bed, so this was fabulous!
 The room was low-lit, as well as warm and cosy but a hot water bottle was also placed upon me to keep me snug (it’s a nice reassuring weight, like having a cat curled on top of you – sorry for the image if you are not keen on cats though!!).